-The snow season is upon us and while you may be considering the practical aspects of snow fall like shoveling, commuting changes and other (hopefully minor) disruptions and annoyances, kids see powdery snow blanketing the yards, sidewalks and cars and all they can think of is ...
+The snow season is upon us—and while you may be considering the practical aspects of snow fall, like shoveling, commuting changes, and other (hopefully minor) disruptions and annoyances, kids see powdery snow blanketing the yards, sidewalks, and cars, and all they can think of is ...
 SNOW DAY!

-No worries, we've rounded up the most popular sledding destinations across the county, along with some helpful tips for keeping little ones safe while they sled.
+We've rounded up the most popular sledding destinations across the county, along with some helpful tips for keeping little ones safe while they sled.

 Be sure to check our Winter Fun Guide and Indoor Activity Guide for more ideas to keep kids busy this winter.
 Our Event Calendar is also full of kid-friendly events and activities happening around town.

-Sledding is permitted in all six public Westchester County golf courses and the vast smooth surfaces and rolling hills make them prime sledding spots.
-Parks passes are not required for entry and all golf courses are open daily from 8am to dusk.
+Sledding is permitted in all six public Westchester County golf courses, and the vast smooth surfaces and rolling hills make them prime sledding spots.
+Parks passes are not required for entry, and all golf courses are open daily from 8am to dusk.

 Dunwoodie Golf Course – Yonkers